 Narwhals: Arctic Whales in a Melting World

-Natural History writer Todd McLeish has published his third book about rare wildlife, this one about narwhals, the northernmost whale on the planet and the one most threatened by global warming.
+Natural history writer Todd McLeish’s third book about rare wildlife features the iconic narwhal, the northernmost whale on the planet and the one most threatened by global warming.
 Its seven-foot long spiral tusk—which helped to spawn the unicorn myth and which has caused a heated disagreement about its purpose—has created a genuine sense of wonder and mythology about this amazing animal.
-Titled Narwhals: Arctic Whales in a Melting World, Todd’s third book engages readers in an exciting examination of the many questions and curiosities that surround the sea unicorn.
+Titled Narwhals: Arctic Whales in a Melting World, the book engages readers in an exciting examination of the many questions and curiosities that surround the sea unicorn.

 This exciting book takes readers on several first-person adventures far above the Arctic Circle to see and study these remarkable whales.
-Todd joins several teams of narwhal researchers that are trying to answer the many questions that remain about the animal’s life cycle; visits the laboratories of a group of dental researchers delving deep into the mysteries of its tusk; met with the Inuit to learn about their narwhal legends and observed them on their annual narwhal hunts; and examined centuries-old logbooks from whalers and explorers for early observations and insights into these curious marine mammals.
-Along the way he learned about the many other unique animals living in the narwhal’s frozen world, from walruses and polar bears to bowhead and beluga whales, ivory gulls and two kinds of seals.
+Todd joins several teams of narwhal researchers who are trying to answer the many questions that remain about the animal’s life cycle; visits the laboratories of a group of dental researchers delving deep into the mysteries of its tusk; meets with native Inuit to learn about their narwhal legends and observs them on their annual narwhal hunts; and examines centuries-old logbooks from whalers and explorers for early observations and insights into these curious marine mammals.
+Along the way he learns about the many other unique animals living in the narwhal’s frozen world, from walruses and polar bears to bowhead and beluga whales, ivory gulls and two kinds of seals.